 Distance from Trailhead: 8.0 miles (round trip)

 Ending/Highest Elevation: 11,130-ft.

 Elevation Gain: 2,660-ft.

-The trail now continues its moderate ascent, aided by occasional switchbacks, through meadows and trees.
+The trail now continues its moderate to moderately-steep ascent, aided by occasional switchbacks, through meadows and trees.
 Reach the Yellow Jacket mine (11,130) at 4.0 miles having gained over 2,660-ft.
-The site, flanked by steep grassy meadows and talus slopes, is littered with mine debris and includes a photogenic wood building.
+The site, flanked by steep grassy meadows and talus slopes, is littered with mine debris and includes the ruins of a photogenic wood building.
 To the west distant views of the Mt.
 Sneffels range fill the skyline.